JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 }
 ```

 ### Post Agama Project in Janssen

-You can deploy Agama project in Janssen through commandline.
+You can deploy the Agama project in Janssen through the command line.

 ```bash title="Sample Command"
 /opt/jans/jans-cli/config-cli.py --operation-id post-agama-prj \